artinkim/artin.kim/content/unlisted/cse-291-project.md

 ---

+**The correctness of our program is now guaranteed by Rust's type system.
+Yay!**

 Levaraging Rust's ownership model, many of these steps had "prerequisites".

 For example, it doesn't make sense to enable an EXTI lane if the corresponding port selection hasn't been done with SYSCFG.